tatsuhiro-t/wslay/doc/sphinx/man/wslay_event_send.rst

 If there are any pending messages, :c:func:`wslay_event_want_write` returns 1, otherwise returns 0.

-In case of a fatal errror which leads to negative return code, this function calls :c:func:`wslay_event_set_write_enabled` with second argument 0 to disable further transmission to peer.
+In case of a fatal error which leads to negative return code, this function calls :c:func:`wslay_event_set_write_enabled` with second argument 0 to disable further transmission to peer.